 Effectively, the SAP Business One tool allows a company to post its financial data in any local or system currency.
 Using this tool, currency users can easily define the currencies along with the prevailing exchange rate that can be used across all business functions.

-An SAP Business One consultant like Praxis Info Solutions can enable your business to manage the foreign exchange rate differences in SAP B1.
+SAP Business One partner like Praxis Info Solutions can enable your business to manage the foreign exchange rate difference configuration in SAP B1.
 Quick to implement, Praxis solutions in SAP Business One are designed to automate your entire business operations.

 Looking for help in streamlining your foreign currency exchange rate?
 Drop us a message with your query today.